 - 6.1 The industry speculation in relation to the ongoing engagement of the Executives would, in our view, justify an increase to the Executive's remuneration to partially address the Executive's concerns. - 6.2 In determining what might be an appropriate increase it would be beneficial to have regard to comparable market rates to offer a package that will be attractive to the Executives while ensuring that it is reasonable having regard to each of their positions. - This information can be obtained by the engagement of a remuneration consultant.
 We can assist you in identifying an appropriate provider if you wish.
 We have, however, reviewed the Ernst & Young Remuneration Practices in 2010 and 2011 report which analyses the ASX 200 companies' remuneration practices (EY Report) to gauge current conditions.
 It remains to be seen whether a comparison between RQL and the information in the EY Report is appropriate, because we have not performed any comparison between RQL and ASX 200 companies to determine whether there are any common characteristics.
-The key highlights of this report however are that fixed remuneration increases will be constrained in the current year with a greater focus on performance-based pay. - In our view and taking into account the need to retain the Executives, we would consider a moderate increase to the Executive's remuneration of between 10% and 20% would be reasonable in the circumstances.
-However, the precise increase depends whether other options are implemented by the Board. - 6.5 We consider that it is in the interests of RQL to maintain a moderate increase to each of the Executive's TRV whilst placing greater protection around longevity by implementing the retention options discussed below.
+The key highlights of this report however are that fixed remuneration increases will be constrained in the current year with a greater focus on performance-based pay. - In our view and taking into account the need to retain the Executives, we would consider an moderate increase to the Executive's remuneration of between up to 310% and 20%-would be reasonable in the circumstances.
+This is the most straightforward way to address the retention concerns.
+We discuss other options below.
+If other retention options are implemented (such as the incentive plans) a lesser increase to remuneration should be considered.
+However, the precise increase depends whether other options are implemented by the Board. - 6.5We consider that it is in the interests of RQL to maintain a moderate increase to each of the Executive's TRV whilst placing greater protection around longevity by implementing the retention options discussed below.